Exploration of Mars: Past missions

-Starting in 1960, the Soviet space program launched a series of probes to Mars including the first intended (but unsuccessful) flybys and hard (impact) landing (Mars 1962B), and the first successful soft landing (Mars 3).
+Starting in 1960, the Soviet space program launched a series of probes to Mars including the first intended (but unsuccessful) flybys and hard (impact) landing.
+In November 1962, Mars 2MV-3 No.1 was intended to land on Mars but didn't manage to leave the low Earth orbit and decayed down the Earth's atmosphere, disintegrating progressively.
 The first successful flyby of Mars was on 14–15 July 1965, by NASA's Mariner 4.
 On November 14, 1971, Mariner 9 became the first space probe to orbit another planet when it entered into orbit around Mars.
 The amount of data returned by probes increased substantially as technology improved.

-The first to contact the surface were two Soviet probes: Mars 2 lander on November 27 and Mars 3 lander on December 2, 1971—Mars 2 failed during descent and Mars 3 failed about twenty seconds after the first Martian soft landing.
+The first to contact the surface were two Soviet probes: Mars 2 lander on November 27 and Mars 3 lander on December 2, 1971.
+Mars 2's landing system failed during descent and the probe was lost in the subsequent crash.
+Mars 3 succeeded in the first Martian soft landing.
 Mars 6 failed during descent but did return some corrupted atmospheric data in 1974.
 The 1975 NASA launches of the Viking program consisted of two orbiters, each with a lander that successfully soft landed in 1976.
 Viking 1 remained operational for six years, Viking 2 for three years.
 The Viking landers relayed the first color panoramas of Mars.

 The Soviet probes Phobos 1 and 2 were sent to Mars in 1988 to study Mars and its two moons, with a focus on Phobos.
 Phobos 1 lost contact on the way to Mars.
 Phobos 2, while successfully photographing Mars and Phobos, failed before it was set to release two landers to the surface of Phobos.

 Missions that ended prematurely after Phobos 1 and 2 (1988) include (see Probe difficulties section for more details):